 Now, we know you’re wondering, “What’s so interesting about a goat market”?
-This event is an authentic, cultural gem unknown to most people in the West.
-Farmers and traders arrive from miles around in early morning and bargain nonstop for some 2 hours.
-From the time we arrived, we were thrust into a frenzy of bargaining, gesturing and bleating.
+Light-hearted chaos—a heart-pumping frenzy of wild gesturing, shouting and bleating.
+Early in the morning, farmers and traders began to congregate in an open dirt lot near Nizwa’s main market, goats in tow.
 The goats’ owners trotted their prized animals around a small circular track, stopping occasionally to let interested parties examine teeth, pat bellies and bend back ears.
-The crowd included men, women, grandfathers and grandmothers, and even small children.
-The men were dressed in traditional white or beige robes (dishdashas) and perky embroidered caps (kumas); women, who mostly stayed on the perimeter, came in Bedouin dress—long black or printed robes and bizarrely shaped masks (burkas) that covered their noses like beaks.
-(We’d never seen this type of mask before in the Middle East and learned later that the styles vary by tribe.)
+The crowd included men, women, grandfathers and grandmothers—even small children.
+The men were dressed in traditional white or beige robes (dishdashas) and perky embroidered caps (kumas); women, who mostly stayed on the perimeter, wore Bedouin dress—long black or gayly printed robes and bizarrely shaped satin masks (burkas) that covered their noses like beaks (we were reminded of certain masks from Venice’s Carnevale).
+We’d never seen this type of mask before in the Middle East and learned later that each tribe has its own style.

 The scene, as noisy and chaotic as the floor of the New York Stock Exchange, was surprisingly easy to navigate.
 We easily blended into the crowds, who were entirely focused on the livestock.
 In an era of pre-packaged, mass market tourism, it’s a joy to find an authentic cultural experience like one.
 Click here to view Mary’s winning photos.

 For more information about Oman, check out our earlier post: To arrange a trip, we recommend the travel company Experience It Oman: experienceitoman.com.